Kids and Family in Cape Town

 Activities for kids in Cape Town

 Families in Cape Town can hike on Table Mountain or take the cable car to the top for an incredible view of the city.
-Areas such as False Bay, Silvermine and Cape Point are perfect for a splendid day out in nature, offering long walks with a wealth of wildlife to appreciate.
+Areas such as False Bay, Silvermine and Cape Point are perfect for a splendid day out in nature, offering long walks with a wealth of wildlife and beautiful landscapes to appreciate.

 For hot summer days, there are the city's scenic, clean and free beaches as well as the Kirstenbosch Botanical Gardens with its breathtaking scenery and safe, expansive lawns for children to run around on.
 Families can also take in their surroundings in the comfort of one of Cape Town's open-air sightseeing buses.

 A trip to the Victoria & Alfred Waterfront is guaranteed to be a fun day out.
 There are craft markets, boat rides, restaurants and shops aplenty to keep the whole family entertained.
 The world-class Two Oceans Aquarium is also found here and provides a fascinating and educational experience for the whole family.

 The whole family is sure to enjoy the unique experiences of sharing the boulder-strewn beach with a large colony of curious African penguins.

 The largest playpark in the Western Cape, Bugz Family Playpark is open seven days a week and offers a huge variety of fun activities to keep the kids amused for hours on end.